ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 teaching: 30
 exercises: 0
 questions:
-- "How is simulation time advanced?"
+- "How is simulation time advanced in a molecular dynamics simulation?"
-- "How to choose an appropriate simulation time step?"
+- "What factors are limiting a simulation time step?"
+- "How to accelerate a simulation?"
 objectives:
-- "Explain how simulation is advanced in time"
+- "Understand how simulation is advanced in time."
-- "Explain how to choose simulation timestep"
+- "Learn how to choose time parameters and constraints for an efficient and accurate simulation."
-- "Explain how simulation time step can be increased"
+- "Learn how to specify time parameters and constraints in GROMACS and NAMD."
 keypoints:
+- "A good integration algorithm for MD should be time-reversible and energy conserving."
+- "The most widely used integration method is the velocity Verlet."
-- "Simulation time step must be short enough to describe the fastest motion"
+- "Simulation time step must be short enough to describe the fastest motion."
-- "Time step can be increased if bonds involving hydrogens are constrained"
+- "Time step can be increased if bonds involving hydrogens are constrained."
-- "Additional time step increase can be acheved by constraining all bonds and angles involving hydrogens"
+- "Additional time step increase can be acheved by constraining all bonds and angles involving hydrogens."
-- "A good integration algorithm for MD should be time-reversible and energy conserving"
-- "The most widely used integration method is the velocity Verlet"
 ---
 To simulate evolution of the system in time the integration algorithm advances positions of all atomistic by a small step $$\delta{t}$$ during which the forces are considered constant.
 If the time step is small enough the trajectory will be reasonably accurate.
 A good integration algorithm for MD should be time-reversible and energy conserving.